Tuesday, October 28, 2025

 She frowned, but came over and put her books down.
 "I can handle my chair myself, Hector," she muttered.
 Hec ducked his head apologetically and sat down.

-"Mori just doesn't want any more interruptions today," Rick apologized.
+"Mori just doesn't want any more interruptions today," Rick explained.

 "You can come to our table anytime!"
 Mark offered.